JonKerridge/GPP_Library/README.md

-The Groovy Parallel Patterns Library (GPP_Library) creates a number of re-usable parallel design patterns based on the use of Communicating Process Architectures (CPA).<p>
+The Groovy Parallel Patterns Library (groovyParallelPatterns) creates a number of re-usable parallel design patterns based on the use of Communicating Process Architectures (CPA).<p>